-It’s been at least 85 degrees with 70 percent or higher humidity here this summer.
-As a lot of my friends in my age group say they hate being cold, and hate cold weather, I am longing for a February cold front to move through.
+It’s been at least 90 degrees with 70 percent or higher humidity here this summer.
+A lot of friends in my age group say they hate being cold, and hate cold weather.
+I am longing for a February cold front to move through.
 I am sweating.
 ALL THE TIME.
 Not from hormonal changes, mind you, but from being outside.
 It may feel good for the first minute or two, as you take a few steps to your air conditioned car and drive to the air conditioned store to shop, but after the first few minutes of farm work, I am a sight to behold.

 Someone recently pointed out to me that I was hot because I was wearing a long sleeve t-shirt.
 Yes, it is either that or be eaten alive by mosquitoes, biting flies and other stinging insects.
 Because, our farm is near a river the insect population is happy here.
 That and the shaded woods, combine to make it an insect paradise.
 And, they think I am sweet.
 I should have been anemic earlier this spring from the blood loss.
 So I decided to just wear long sleeves.
 Its easier than finding new skin.

-My days are pretty much the same routine, with weekly bigger cleanings done on every few days.
+My days are pretty much the same routine, with weekly bigger cleanings done every few days.
 I start the day by leaping from my bed because I can’t wait to start.
 Actually, my morning starts pretty much the way it always has.
 I bury my head in the pillow and pray for more sleep.
 I drag myself to the kitchen and make coffee.
-One day I hope to have a maid specifically here to make coffee and bring it to me in bed.
-Is it really too much to ask?
+Lots of coffee fuels this farm.

 After feed, water and hay for all the ruminants, the ducks are checked on to make sure they still have some food.
-We have a broody duck hen this summer.
-I encourage Margarita to get off the nest for a few minutes so she can stretch her legs, get a bath and something to eat.
+Occasionally we have a broody duck hen.
+I encourage mama to get off the nest for a few minutes so she can stretch her legs, get a bath and something to eat.

-Unfortunately, Margarita’s efforts will probably not lead to any cute ducklings because a persistent snake is making its way into the duck house every two or three nights and stealing an egg.
+A persistent snake is making its way into the duck house every two or three nights and stealing an egg.
 I have added decoy eggs, and unfertilized eggs but it seems to know which are the developing embryos and takes those.
 It is heartbreaking.
 There is a fair amount of heartbreak with homesteading.
-I refill Margarita’s water bowl and check that she has some food near the nest.

 On to the rabbit pens.
 We don’t use cages for our rabbits.
 Instead they have wooden housing built up off the ground so they can burrow under in this heat and cool down a little.
 I remove any spilled food (rabbits are messy) and add fresh food and water.
 They spend most of their days lying in a cool spot during the heat.